Diagnose breast cancer from histopathological images using Artificial Intelligence

 The loss index is the weighted squared error with L2 regularization.
 This is the default loss index for binary classification applications.

 We can state the learning problem as finding a neural network that minimizes the loss index.
-That is, a neural network that fits the data set (error term) and does not oscillate (regularization term).
+That is a neural network that fits the data set (error term) and does not oscillate (regularization term).

 The optimization algorithm that we use is the quasi-Newton method.
 This is also the standard optimization algorithm for this type of problem.